repson/go-project-template/README.md

 2. Run the script to create a new project:

 ```
-$ ./create-project.sh <my-go-project> [username]
+$ ./create-project.sh <my-go-project> [username] [license]
 ```

-If the second parameter is not provided, the "username" string will be used by default.
+If the second and third parameters are not provided, the following strings will be used by default:

+* username:
+    * Default value: username
+* license:
+    * Options available: Apache-2.0, GPL-3.0 or MIT.
+    * Default value: MIT

 3. Navigate to your project directory: